kenstott/hasura-proxy-server/src/plugins/sample-plugin/README.md

 This plugin reduce the original dataset to subset.
 But any analysis plugins continue to operate against the full dataset.

+It should be placed after any analysis plugins - since the original dataset is truncated once this plug-in runs.

 ## Parameters

 ```graphql